pixelcog/nginx/README.md

 - `node['nginx']['repo_source']` - when installed from a package this attribute affects which yum repositories, if any, will be added before installing the nginx package.
-The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, and setting no value will not add any additional repositories.
+The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx-pixelcog::repo` recipe, and setting no value will not add any additional repositories.
 * `node['nginx']['sts_max_age']` - Enable Strict Transport Security for all apps (See: http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
 This attribute adds the following header:

   Strict-Transport-Security max-age=SECONDS